 “The bridge,” she said.

 She turned and considered the offer for half a second, then hauled her hulking duffel bag to the car.
 I tossed it in the back seat.
-She pulled it back out and dragged it to the floor of the front seat.
+She jerked it back out and dragged it to the floor of the front seat.
 We both climbed in.
 She planted her feet on the bag, and I eased the car back onto the road.

-In case you’re wondering, I don’t pick up hitchhikers.
-Or I didn’t, anyway.
-I’ve been tempted to a couple of times.
-Usually when it’s blistering outside and the poor soul looks like they’re about to burst into flames if someone doesn’t stop.
+I know what you’re thinking, so just to be clear, I don’t pick up hitchhikers.
+Or… I didn’t, anyway.
+I’ve been tempted to a couple of times, like everybody.
+Usually when it’s blistering outside and the poor soul looks like they’re about to burst into flames if someone doesn’t stop and give them a ride.
 But I’ve never gone through with it.
-This was different.
+This time was different.
 She was a young person, alone, in the dark.
 There was imminent danger, in my opinion.
-This wasn’t Ted Bundy, but, still, the seriousness of the situation wasn’t lost on me.
+This wasn’t Ted Bundy.

+Still, the seriousness of the situation wasn’t lost on me.
 I was in an unfamiliar town with a stranger in my car.
 A young stranger, but a stranger all the same.
 She didn’t exactly look like an axe murderer—unless she had a very small axe.
-I guess that would still do the trick, though.
+I guess that would still do the trick.
 She didn’t smell like a murderer, either.
 She smelled like oranges and cinnamon, with a faint sweetness underneath—maybe cherry.
-Or maybe cheap dessert wine.
-Hard to say.
+Or maybe cheap dessert wine, hard to say.
 Then again, I don’t actually know what murderers smell like.
 Just focus on the road, I told myself.

 “Have you ever met the devil?” she asked.